 Cinnamon Solution

 Simply mix one teaspoon of cinnamon powder with four cups of water.
 Stir it and leave the solution for the cinnamon to settle down.
 Now you can pour the solution onto the soil.
-It will kill all the soil mites and other bugs attached to the rotting plants, etc.
+It will kill all the insects and other bugs attached to the rotting plants, etc.

 Garlic Spray